rebcabin/masr/specs.md

 live source code in `specs.clj`, but without reordering.
-In fully literate programming, we present blocks of code in _narrative order_, where we talk about things before they're fully defined for the compiler Fully literate programming requires tools we don't have for
+In fully literate programming, we present blocks of code in _narrative order_, where we talk about and write code with things before they're fully defined.
+Fully literate programming requires tools for reassembling blocks of code from _define-first_ order in source files into narrative order in Markdown.
+We don't have such tools for Clojure.
+Instead, we suffice ourselves to go the other way and simply reformat source files into Markdown files.

-Clojure, specifically "tangle-up," which builds source from Markdown.
+Write code in the source files, mostly in
+`specs.clj`.
+Format code comments in Markdown.
+End a block of comments with a comment line that
+1, then add a blank line.
+Terminate src blocks with `#+end_src` in a Clojure comment beginning in column 1.
+You'll see many examples below.

-When reading this Markdown file, `specs.md` you'll just have to backtrack to definitions when you encounter code that needs them.
+When reading this Markdown file, `specs.md`, you'll just have to backtrack to definitions when you encounter code that needs them.
 If you read a lot of code, you will be accustomed to that nuisance.

-Write code in `specs.clj`.
-Format comments in Markdown.
-End a block of comments with a comment line that says #+begin_src by itself, beginning in column 1, then add a blank line.
-Follow code with #+end_src in a Clojure comment beginning in column 1.
-You'll see many examples below.

 When the narrative really MUST talk about code